xamado/xamado.github.io/content/projects/rust-quake/index.md

 thumbnail: screenshot1.png
 ---

 Decided to implement a software rasterizer in Rust, and what better way to do it than using Quake 1 levels?
+The goal of this project wasn't to recreate Quake 1, at least not originally, so I'm using a more standard baricentric rasterizing step, instead of a scanline approach like Quake used for performance reasons.
+My goal was to implement a GPU pipeline in software.

 Still working on this project but so far it supports:

 * Vertex transform pipeline
 * Rasterizer using barycentric coordinates (as opposed to Quakes scanline rasterizer)
-* PVS for determining the leafs to render
+* BSP/PVS visibility queries
+* Collision detection using collision hulls
-* Texture mapping (using just mip 0 for now)
+* Texture mapping
+* Lightmapping

 I still have lots of work to do on it, I haven't even started looking into optimizing it much.
 I did try rasterizing triangles using tiles to skip big portions of "inside" pixels, but I didn't get as much improvement